Museum

 The Museum Implements

-The main part of Farmer Brown’s Wheat Farm Museum is the grid layout.
+The heart of Farmer Brown’s Wheat Farm Museum is the grid layout.
 There are 10 tractors in a row with their matching one-way disc ploughs.
-Behind them on the museum pad are their corresponding Scarifiers, Combines (planters/seeders/seed drills), and Headers (harvesters).
+Behind them in lines, are their corresponding Scarifiers, Combines (planters/seeders/seed drills), and Headers (harvesters).

 One-way disc ploughs – from the 1930s H.V.McKay Sunshine “Sunbow” (6-disc) to the 1975 Chamberlain (24-disc) one-way disc plough.